loculus-project/loculus/kubernetes/README.md

 Install [k3d](https://k3d.io/v5.6.0/) and [helm](https://helm.sh/).

-We deploy kubernetes via the `../deploy.py` script, this requires you to have `pyyaml` and `requests` installed.
-We recommend following the steps in [ingest](/ingest/README.md) to activate the loculus-ingest mamba environment which includes these packages, but the packages can also be installed individually.
+We deploy to kubernetes via the `../deploy.py` script.
+It requires you to have `pyyaml` and `requests` installed.

 ### Setup for local development